-The main thing to keep in mind when you're looking into getting a sound card is that in addition to the sound card, you will also need new speakers, an amp and other extras.
+The main thing to keep in mind when you're looking at getting a sound card is that in addition to the sound card, you will also need new computer speakers, or one of the best headphones to take advantage of it.
 Sound cards will improve the sound quality of your system, but if you don't have the appropriate speakers or headset, you will never notice the difference.

-One of the major reasons gamers use dedicated sound cards is for the reduced CPU usage.
-The sound card offloads work from your CPU, which in return gives you better overall frame-rates while gaming.
+One of the major reasons gamers use dedicated sound cards is for the reduced CPU usage, although many dedicated graphics cards will now handle some of the audio load too.
+The sound card offloads work from your CPU or GPU, which in return gives you better overall frame-rates while gaming.
 If you're not a gamer, this may not make a lot of sense, but for gamers, this is a huge deal.
 You will, of course, also receive improved sound, which is ideal for games that use surround sound to help you identify where enemies are located or where they are shooting.
-Sound enthusiasts will also find a little extra joy from games like "Battlefield 3" and "Star Wars: The Old Republic."
+Sound enthusiasts will also find a little extra joy from games like Fortnite and Red Dead Redemption 2.
 These game makers spent thousands if not millions of dollars making sure the sound quality and sound tracks of their games is well above par.

 Higher-end cards include digital input and output ports, and many other ports needed for gaming, sound recording or simply listening to your favorite music.
-However, if you're buying a sound card to listen to the latest MP3, all you're really doing is throwing away of lot of money.
+However, if you're buying a sound card to listen to regular music via Spotify, all you're really doing is throwing away of lot of money.
 Dedicated sound cards require the correct audio files and, of course, the right equipment to perform at their peak level.